Skip to main content

 Getting a mortgage during your IVA can be difficult.
 You must seek approval from your Insolvency Practitioner if you want to borrow more than £500.

-An IVA (as with any form of insolvency) is recorded on your credit file for 6 years from the date it is approved, and is publicly available information as it is disclosed on the Insolvency Register.
-A mortgage lender or broker will assess your application against lending criteria.
-The fact that you have been declared Insolvent could affect whether a mortgage is available to you, or the rate that will be offered.
+An IVA (as with any form of insolvency) is recorded on your credit file for six years from the date it is approved, and is publicly available on the Insolvency Register.
+A mortgage lender or broker will assess your application against their lending criteria, and the fact that you have been declared insolvent could affect whether a mortgage is available to you or the rate offered.
+For a detailed look at your options, read our guide on how to get a mortgage after an IVA.

 How long does an IVA stay on a credit file?